Batman (comic book): Post-Crisis

 Due to the events of the 1985 miniseries Crisis on Infinite Earths, the continuity of DC Comics was altered.
 Established characters were given the opportunity to be reintroduced in new ways.
 While the Batman series was not rebooted – with the Crisis noted to have passed in issue #392 (February 1986) – writer Frank Miller, who had previously worked on the limited series The Dark Knight Returns, and artist David Mazzucchelli retold the character's origin story for the new continuity in the monthly pages of Batman #404-407 (February–May 1987).
 The story, Batman: Year One, garnered high critical acclaim for its realistic interpretation of Batman's genesis, and its accessibility to new readers who had never followed Batman before.
 IGN Comics ranked Batman: Year One at the top of a list of the 25 greatest Batman graphic novels, saying that "no other book before or since has quite captured the realism, the grit and the humanity of Gordon and Batman so perfectly."
 Notable comic book creators Greg Rucka, Jeph Loeb, and Judd Winick have cited Year One as their favorite Batman story.

 Following Year One, writer Max Allan Collins and artist Chris Warner wrote a four-issue flashback story depicting a new origin for Jason Todd.
 The character was reinvented as an orphan from Crime Alley whom Batman first encountered trying to steal the Batmobile's tires, and was also given a more ruthless streak towards the more violent villains.

-Jim Starlin and Jim Aparo became the writer and artist of Batman respectively with issue #414 (December 1987); Aparo would subsequently return as artist on the title several times over the next twelve years.
+Jim Starlin, Jim Aparo, and Mike DeCarlo became the writer and artists of Batman with issue #414 (December 1987); Aparo would subsequently return as artist on the title several times over the next twelve years.
 One of their first storylines for the title was "Ten Nights of The Beast" in issues #417-420 (March–June 1988) which introduced the KGBeast.
 During Starlin's tenure on the title, DC Comics became aware of the fanbase's growing disdain for the character of Jason Todd.
 Following a cliffhanger in which the character's life hangs in the balance, DC set up a 900 number hotline which gave callers the ability to vote for or against Jason Todd's death.
 The kill option won by a narrow majority, and the following month the character was shown dying from wounds inflicted in the previous issue's cliffhanger.
 The story, entitled "A Death in the Family", received high media exposure due to the shocking nature in which a familiar character's life had ended.
 Cover artist Mike Mignola would illustrate the Elseworlds story Gotham by Gaslight the following year.